vanvalenlab/publication-figures/README.md

 2) Move into the `docs` directory.
 3) Execute `sphinx-build -b html . ./_build/`.
 Assuming no errors were encountered, there should be a series of HTML files in the `docs/_build` directory that contain the project's documentation.
 To view them, simply open `docs/_build/index.html` with a web browser.
 N.B.: If step 3 hits an error, it probably indicates that you already had Sphinx installed, and you're just a little unlucky today.
 Make sure your system is using the Python3 version of `Sphinx`.
 If it isn't, delete those Sphinx files or edit your `PYTHONPATH` to point to the Python3 Sphinx version.
 (On Debian-based Linux distributions, you can delete these files by executing `apt-get remove python2-sphinx`.

+### requirements.txt vs. setup.py
+I don't expect any users to need `requirements.txt` right now.
+Instead, the project should be installed using `pip install -e .`, which uses `setup.py`.
+I'm keeping `requirements.txt` around for now, though, in case it comes in handy later for some reason.